Tree Protection Ordinances

 Tree Protection Updates

-There are three core features to the updates.
-More specific and technical details can be found in the ordinance language.
+More specific and technical details can be found in the legislative file.

 1. Increasing the Protection Zone Around Street Trees in Construction Areas